Alert: Department Phones Information

-The City of Saint Paul’s wage theft ordinance takes effect January 1, 2025.
+The City of Saint Paul’s wage theft ordinance took effect January 1, 2025.
 Wage theft happens when employers do not pay employees wages they earned.
 The ordinance holds employers accountable and brings faster resolution to employees.

 What is Wage Theft?